 How LDS Church Operates Financially

-The LDS Church operates under a hierarchical structure, with local bishops managing individual congregations (known as wards), but they are ultimately directed by the central church leadership.
+The LDS Church operates under a hierarchical structure, with local bishops managing individual congregations (known as wards), but the central church leadership ultimately directs them.

 One thing is for sure: the LDS Church has a ton of money.
-It collects billions of dollars annually in tithes from its extremely loyal member.
-This money is used not only for church administration and charitable efforts but also for major financial investments.
-The Church established a non-profit entity, Ensign Peak Advisors, which managed a vast investment portfolio reportedly exceeding $100 billion, largely funded through tithes.
+It collects billions of dollars annually in tithes from its extremely loyal members.
+This money is used for church administration, charitable efforts, and major financial investments.
+The Church established a non-profit entity, Ensign Peak Advisors, which managed a vast investment portfolio reportedly exceeding $100 billion, primarily funded through tithes.

 Settlement Value of LDS Church Sex Abuse Lawsuits